 DIY Gene Therapy: A New Trend in Biohacking

 Biohacking has been a longstanding theme throughout science fiction, from Mary Shelley’s classic novel Frankenstein to Rupert Sanders’ recent action-filled movie Ghost in the Shell.
-But biohacking, or ‘do-it-yourself (DIY) science’, is no longer an abstract or futuristic concept.
-In fact, it is becoming a growing trend that has garnered increasing attention.
+But biohacking, or ‘do-it-yourself (DIY) science,’ is no longer an abstract or futuristic concept.
+In fact, it is becoming a growing trend, garnering increasing attention.

 Gene Therapy: An Overview

 Gene therapy is a technique that involves introducing genetic material into cells, aiming to compensate for missing or defective genes as a treatment for disease.
 While this may sound relatively straightforward – swap a disease-causing gene with a new healthy one – in practice, it is remarkably complex.